adamdehaven/shared-ui-components/packages/app-layout/docs/sidebar.md

 #### `header`

-Utilize the `header` slot to inject your application's logo into the top of the sidebar, above the `topItems`.
+Utilize the `header` slot to inject your application's logo into the top of the sidebar, likely aligned with the nav, above the `top` slot.

+#### `top`

+Utilize the `top` slot to inject additional UI into the top of the sidebar, below the `header` slot, above the `topItems`.

 ### Events